-Any employee who is required to come onsite during a weather related emergency (such as snow removal) may be eligible for stipend.
+Any employee who is required to come onsite during a weather-related emergency (such as snow removal, administrative, and or building support) may be eligible for stipend approved by Designated Administrators.

-Please note that the pay will be based on their regular rate x 4 hours (half day) regardless of how many hours worked and that they should still be clocking in and out when they are onsite.
+Please note that the pay will be based on their regular rate x four (4) hours (half day) regardless of how many hours worked and that they should still be clocking in and out when they are onsite.